jennybc/happy-git-with-r/11_connect-credential-caching.Rmd

 # Cache credentials for HTTPS {#credential-caching}

-If you plan to push/pull using HTTPS, you want Git to cache your credentials (username, password), so you don't need to enter them over and over again.
+If you plan to push/pull using HTTPS, you want Git to cache your credentials (username, password) (or you should set up SSH keys, chapter \@ref(ssh-keys)), so you don't need to enter them over and over again.
+You'll need to set this up on each computer you want to connect to GitHub from.

 I do not explain all the [shell](http://stat545.com/git09_shell.html) and Git commands in detail.
 This is a black box diagnostic / configuration exercise.